How does the program work?

 - Internet Message Access Protocol (IMAP)

-Although there are three options, we recommend using either EWS or MAPI.
-You should use IMAP only if you cannot use any other protocols.
 The connection to the destination server is always established via EWS.
 The migration of user mailboxes and public folders is performed in the background and does not affect their performance or availability in any way.
 After the migration, you will have two identical sets of data on both source and target Exchange servers.

 As the program is installed locally, there is no third party involved in the migration process and your company is the only organization that has access to migrated data.
 Having this in mind, CodeTwo Exchange Migration is best-suited for customers who especially value data security.